ZironServer/ziron-errors/README.md

-# zation-core-errors
+# ziron-errors
-Error types for Zation-Core
+Error types for Ziron